GeorgiosPapadakis/Diploma_Thesis/README.md

 There, you can find:
 * The preparation of the Breast Ultrasound Images Dataset (BUIS) that I used.
-* The creation and training of a U - Net model.
+* The creation and training of an U - Net model.
-* The creation and training of a Attention U - Net.
+* The creation and training of an Attention U - Net.
 * The results of the model

 The two models are created with Tensorflow.